HUSTzoulab/OGPCH/README.md

 The version of Matlab is R2020a, the required toolkit: cplex12.10

 There are four main functions for finding markers using MATLAB.
 First, OGPCH.pre_OGPCH_FLAT(dataset,cons=5000), data preprocessing and saving the variables required for subsequent solving.
 - dataset: the name of gene dataset
 - cons: the number of constraints(default 5000)

-second, OGPCH.OGPCH_FLAT(dataset,mu), Solving linear programming models.
+Second, OGPCH.OGPCH_FLAT(dataset,mu), Solving linear programming models.
 - dataset: the name of gene dataset
 - mu: the coefficient of the error in the objective function